Solstice Family Farm

 Primary Contact: Jennifer White

 Internship informationGeneral Farm Description: "Solstice Family Farm is located on 33 acres on the Olympic Peninsula.
-We are a homestead style farm, where we not only grow vegetables, fruit, eggs and animals for market, but obtain by much of what we need right from the land.
+We are a homestead and farm, where we not only grow vegetables, fruit, eggs and animals for market, but obtain by much of what we need right from the land.
 We teach a variety of growing techniques (vegetables, fruit, meat and eggs), orcharding, pasture management, animal husbandry and a long list of other skills needed on a farm.
 We are a farm that has changed hands from one generation to the next.
-We are beginning our 10th year working with our elder farmers Jim and Linda who now run the Bed and Breakfast here."
+We are beginning our 12th year working with our elder farmers Jim and Linda who live here."

 CRAFT Member Farm?
 No